 Cross Country Chase

 This is the race when I head to the bar, I really have no interest in it whatsoever.
 But as the bookies price it up I will look at the contenders.
 It was won last year by Grand National hero Tiger Roll, he is a short priced favourite for this year’s contest.
 The race used to be a handicap but is now a conditions race and that will suit 2017 winner Josie’s Orders.
-Ucello Conti is interesting but has not been seen since unseating his rider in last year’s Grand National.
+Auvergnat has been backed after winning at Leopardstown’s Christmas meeting and he looks to have a shout.

 JOSIE’S ORDERS.
 10/1